helloindustry/nathanpeterson.net/blog/posts/2012-02-02-planner-vs-to-do-list.md

 ---
 date: 2012-02-02
-title: "Blog Post: Planner vs To-do List"
+title: "Planner vs To-do List"
 ---
 I'm thinking about ditching to-do lists and going with a daily planner strategy instead.